Amsterdam/design-system/documentation/storybook.md

 We use Storybook 7 to display all components and allow interaction with them.

-Each component library has its Storybook instance – currently, we only have React.
-We use Storybook’s composition feature to combine the main Storybook with the React one.
 We publish each merge to the `main` branch to [amsterdam.github.io/design-system](https://amsterdam.github.io/design-system/).

 ## Structure